 YOUTH INSTRUCTION (Ages 3-11)

 Early Childhood Specialist Eden McCloy focuses on teaching children traditional southern Chinese Martial Arts.
 She has trained Kung fu with her teacher and father Sifu Tony Brown her entire life.
-Eden received her BS from the Ohio State University in Early Childhood Development.
-She has worked with young children in a variety of environments including the general education classroom and childcare facilities from infant to toddler, preschool to 3rd grade, and the martial arts classroom.
-She is certified in First Aid and CPR training, has a good understanding of basic health code policies and disease prevention regulations, and has years of experience working with children diagnosed with social-cognitive delays or limitations, speech and hearing restrictions and other learning disabilities.
+Eden received her bachelors from the Ohio State University in Early Childhood Development.
+She has worked with young children in a variety of environments including the general education classroom and childcare facilities from infant to toddler, preschool to 3rd grade, in the home, to a martial arts classroom.
+She is currently certified in First Aid and CPR training, has a good understanding of basic health code policies and disease prevention regulations, and has years of experience working with children diagnosed with social-cognitive delays or limitations, speech and hearing restrictions and other learning disabilities.
 Sifu Eden is knows some basic American Sign Language and will use them from time to time to help communicate her expectations in the classroom.
 The children's kung fu classes focus on learning basic Cantonese, the History and other facts of Hung Gar, southern Chinese lion dance, proper Cantonese martial art etiquette, and the basics of connecting with our body using age appropriate fine and gross motor exercises.

 WOMEN'S SELF-DEFENSE (Ages 14+)